Aliases for EPHA7 Gene

 GeneCards Summary for EPHA7 Gene

 EPHA7 (EPH Receptor A7) is a Protein Coding gene.
-Diseases associated with EPHA7 include gallbladder adenocarcinoma and mediastinal malignant lymphoma.
-Among its related pathways are GPCR Pathway and Developmental Biology.
+Diseases associated with EPHA7 include Gallbladder Adenocarcinoma and Mediastinal Gray Zone Lymphoma.
+Among its related pathways are Axon guidance and ERK Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is EPHB3.
+An important paralog of this gene is EPHA3.